School Aims and British Values

 We believe in making strong links with parents, families and communities to ensure we set aspirational goals and our pupils achieve all they possibly can.

-British Values at Little Stoke Primary School
+British Values at Little Stoke Primary School – please click the link below

 We have a pupil forum which meets every month with the PSHCE lead to discuss issues raised across the school.
 The council has a direct feedback system to the head teacher and the CoG and can affect change within our school.
 Every child on the pupil forum is voted in by their class.
 Children also have an annual questionnaire where they are able to put forward their views about the school.
 Pupils at Little Stoke know that their opinion matters and feel consulted about, for example, recent changes to the dinner hall systems, online safety and playground resources and support.